AlessandroMorosini/House-Prices-Prediction/README.md

 - [Notebook](main.ipynb): Contains all the code.
 From EDA and approach with missing values and outliers, to feature engineering and machine learning models.
 - [PDF Report](project.pdf): Four pages summary containing explanations and interpretations for the strategies and procedures adopted.

-**Please note that the dataset used in this project is not made available on purpose.**
+**Please note that the dataset used in this project is private and cannot be made available.**